seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 ## What's working

+- [x] Battery percentage

+- [x] Bluetooth - Intel Wireless-AC 8265 (0x0A2B)

 - [x] Boot chime `Works.
 Sometimes, chime plays for like 0.2 seconds and then stops.
 Don't know why.`

 - [x] Boot menu

+- [x] CPU power management / performance `Now on par with Windows without XTU undervolt.`

+- [x] FireVault 2

+- [x] GPU UHD 620 hardware acceleration / performance

-- [x] Internal camera
+- [x] HDMI `Closed and opened lid.
+With audio.`

+- [x] iMessage, FaceTime, App Store, iTunes Store. **Generate your own SMBIOS**

 - [x] Intel I219V Ethernet port

-- [x] Bluetooth - Intel Wireless-AC 8265 (0x0A2B)

-- [x] Wifi - Intel Wireless-AC 8265 `Wifi requires to manually place passwords and SSIDs in the Kext plist file.
-(Basic control with HeliPort app in Other folder)`

-- [x] iMessage, FaceTime, App Store, iTunes Store. **Generate your own SMBIOS**

-- [x] Realtek® ALC3287 ("ALC257") Audio

-- [x] Microphone `With keyboard switch using ThinkPad Assistant.`

-- [x] Battery percentage

-- [x] TrackPoint  `Works perfectly.
-Just like on Windows or Linux.
-Lower cursor speed or use previous release.`

-- [x] TouchPad `1-5 fingers swipe works.
-Emulate force touch longer and more voluminous touch.`

 - [x] Keyboard `Volume and brightness hotkeys.
 Another media keys with ThinkPad Assistant.`

-- [x] HDMI `Closed and opened lid.
-With audio.`

-- [x] UHD 620 hardware acceleration `AVC/HEVC encode and decode works.`
+- [x] Microphone `With keyboard switch using ThinkPad Assistant.`

+- [x] Realtek® ALC3287 ("ALC257") Audio

-- [x] SD Card Reader `Fortunately, USB connected.`
+- [x] SD card reader `Fortunately, USB connected.`

 - [x] Sidecar wired `Works with 15,2 SMBIOS.
 I was unable to get it working wit 14,1 SMBIOS, which some T480 configs uses.`

 - [x] Sidecar wireless `If you want to use this feature, buy a compatible Broadcom card!`

+- [x] TouchPad `1-5 fingers swipe works.
+Emulate force touch using longer and more voluminous touch.`

+- [x] TrackPoint  `Works perfectly.
+Just like on Windows or Linux.`

 - [x] USB Ports `USB Map is different for devices with Win Hello camera.`

-- [x] Perfomance `Now on par with Windows without XTU undervolt.`

-- [x] Power Management
+- [x] Web camera

+- [x] Wifi - Intel Wireless-AC 8265 `Wifi requires to manually place passwords and SSIDs in the Kext plist file.
+(Basic control with HeliPort app in Other folder)`

 - [x] Sleep/Wake `Does not work when booting over USB.`